Femme Gaastra

-Femme Simon Gaastra (born 23 July 1945 in Leeuwarden, Netherlands) was a Dutch Professor of maritime history at the University of Leiden and a leading expert on the history of the Dutch East India Company.
+Femme Simon Gaastra (23 July 1945 - July 2026) was a Dutch Professor of maritime history at the University of Leiden and a leading expert on the history of the Dutch East India Company.

 Early life and education

-Gaastra attended the Rijks Lyceum in Heerenveen and began his studies in history at the University of Leiden in 1965, receiving his doctorate in March 1972.
+Gaastra was born in Leeuwarden.
+He attended the Rijks Lyceum in Heerenveen and began his studies in history at the University of Leiden in 1965, receiving his doctorate in March 1972.

 Academic career

 In 1972–73, he began working as a researcher with the Nederlandse Organisatie voor Zuiver Wetenschappelijk Onderzoek on Dutch-Asiatic Shipping.
 In 1973–74, he taught history in Haarlem, then in March 1974, the University of Leiden appointed him as a university docent.
 In 2004, he succeeded Jaap R. Bruijn, as Professor of Maritime History.
 Gaastra retired from this post at the University of Leiden in June 2010 and was succeeded by Hendrik J. den Heijer, a specialist in the history of the Dutch West India Company.